arendon13/Search-Engine/notes/information-retrieval.md

   - Literature search

  - Tasks
-  - Ad hoc search
+  - Ad hoc search - find relevant documents for an arbitrary text query
-  - Classification
+  - Classification - Identify relevant labels for documents
-  - Question Answering
+  - Question Answering - Give specific answer to a question
+  - Filtering - Identify relevant user profiles for a new document

+Jon Tran - "We cannot possibly produce enough content (excluding video) to fill up our storage capacity"

+## Big Issues in IR

+ - Relevance
+ - Evaluation
+ - Users and Information Needs

+## IR and Search Engines

+ - Indexes are data structures designed to improve search efficiency (not a huge issue, according to jon)